Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 Square brackets are used to perform the slicing, and the numbers indicate the starting and ending indexes of the slice.
 The first character has an index of zero.
 (This is known as zero-based indexing and is common to most, but not all, programming languages.)
 The second character has an index of 1, the third character has an index of 2, and so on.
 The sequence value — for a string, the character value — of the ending index is not included in the sliced data.

-Python is famous for the power of its slicing abilities.
+Python is famous for its slicing capabilities.
 The ability to slice data is heavily used in Python applications, especially when performing numerically intensive tasks such as statistical analysis and machine learning.

 ### Working with lists

 Another commonly used sequence is the *list*.
 The list is a sequence of any type and is analogous to arrays in other programming languages.
-Lists are mutable (they can be changed), which means items can be added and removed from the list.
+Lists are mutable (they can be changed), which means items can be added and removed from them.

 > The terms *mutable* and *immutable* are frequently used in the programming.
 Mutable means the memory referenced by a variable can be changed.
 Immutable means the memory referenced by a variable cannot be changed.
 For example, strings are immutable.
 If you modify a string in code, a new string is created in memory to hold the modified string.
 Lists are mutable, meaning items can freely be added and removed.

-To create a list, wrap a sequence of values and separate each item in the list with commas:
+To create a list, wrap a sequence of values in square brackets and separate each item in the list with commas:

 ```python
 nums = [1,2,3,4,5]